-As of December 31, 2013, we had approximately \$408.0 million of total principal indebtedness consisting of \$400.0 million of Notes issued May 10, 2010 and March 16, 2011 and due May 15, 2017 and our revolving credit facility, with an outstanding balance of \$8.0 million.
-The Facility currently has \$25.7 million of remaining availability.
-In addition to the \$8.0 million outstanding under the Facility, there is an \$8.8 million unfunded Standby Letter of Credit at December 31, 2013.
-During periods of volatility and disruption in the U.S., European, or global credit markets, obtaining additional or replacement financing may be more difficult and the cost of issuing new debt or replacing our Facility could be higher than under our current Facility.
+As of March 31, 2014, we had approximately \$408.0 million of total principal indebtedness consisting of \$400.0 million of Notes issued May 10, 2010 and March 16, 2011 and due May 15, 2017 and our revolving credit facility, with an outstanding balance of \$8.0 million.
+In addition to the \$8.0 million outstanding under our revolving credit facility, there is an \$8.8 million unfunded Standby Letter of Credit as of March 31, 2014.
+As of March 31, 2014, our revolving credit facility had \$25.7 million of remaining availability.
+In June 2014, we amended our revolving credit facility to increase the size from \$42.5 million to \$50.0 million.
+During periods of volatility and disruption in the U.S., European, or global credit markets, obtaining additional or replacement financing may be more difficult and the cost of issuing new debt or replacing our revolving credit facility could be higher than under our current revolving credit facility.
 Higher cost of new debt may limit our ability to have cash on hand for working capital, capital expenditures and acquisitions on terms that are acceptable to us.
-Additionally, the Facility has a variable interest rate.
+Additionally, our revolving credit facility has a variable interest rate.
 By its nature, a variable interest rate will move up or down based on changes in the economy and other factors, all of which are beyond our control.
 If interest rates increase, our interest expense could increase, affecting earnings and reducing cash flows available for working capital, capital expenditures and acquisitions.